Serving Oklahoma & Texas | Doehring Enterprises and Consolidated Investment of Oklahoma, LLC

 • Interest: The lender’s charge for the loan

-In the beginning, a larger portion of your payment goes toward interest.
+In a traditional bank loan, a larger portion of your payment goes toward interest.
 As time goes on, more of your payment goes toward the principal.
 This is known as an amortized loan structure.

 Here’s a quick example: